 - Fixed share price.
-Unlike regular shares, IPOs offer a fixed price per share that won’t change until the IPO is over.
-This time gives investors a change to researching the investment opportunity.
+Unlike regular shares, IPOs offer a fixed price per share that won’t change until the market opens.

 - Get in early.
 Investing in an IPO gives you the opportunity to be among the first to buy shares in a company before it’s listed on the exchange.

 - Potentially sell your shares for profit.
 Well-known brands can see share price rise significantly once they’re listed on a public exchange.
 If your share increases after the IPO, you could sell them at a profit.
-Thought this is a high-risk strategy — and past performance is no guarantee of the future.
+But this is a high-risk strategy — and past performance is no guarantee of the future performance.

 - The share price could be overvalued.
 The set share price offered through an IPO might not be fair value, and you could end up paying more for the shares than they’re worth.

-- New companies are often high risk.
+- New companies can be high-risk.
 Many IPOs are held by newer companies that have only been operating for a few years.
 Because they’re often still in their growth phase, they’re likely to be higher-risk and more volatile than other shares.
-However, they also offer the potential for strong capital growth.